sustainablelab/imgui-games/README.md

 *Vimgrep example:*

+In this example, I want to **find** all occurrences of `-D` in this Makefile from the IMGUI examples:

+    imgui/examples/example_glfw_opengl3/Makefile

-Find all occurrences of `-D` in the Makefile.
-This is a quick way to see what macros are defined.
+*-D is a gcc flag that defines macros, so searching for `-D` in the Makefile is a quick way to see what macros are defined.*

 Open the Makefile in Vim.
 Then run this Vim command: